Bae Jin-young: 2017–2018: Produce 101 and Wanna One

-2019–present: Solo activities and CIX
+2019–present: Solo and acting activities, CIX and group departure

 Following the disbandment of Wanna One, C9 Entertainment announced Bae Jinyoung's 1st Asia fan-meeting tour, "IM YOUNG", on February 27.
 The tour took place at locations in South Korea, Philippines, Japan, Singapore, Thailand, Hong Kong and Taiwan.

 Bae Jinyoung debuted as a soloist on April 26 with his self-composed single album, Hard To Say Goodbye.

 In July 2019, Bae debuted as a center, face, and lead dancer of boy group CIX, under his label agency C9 Entertainment.

 On July 30, 2021, it was announced that Bae Jinyoung was selected as male lead in WHYNOT Media Original Drama User Not Found.
 He will play the character of Shin Yi-jun, a popular high schooler, who seems fierce on the outside but is actually delicate.
 It will be aired in November 2021.

 In 2022, Bae made his big screen debut with the Thai-Singapore joint film The Antique Shop, which was released on June 2, 2022.

+On August 5, 2024, C9 Entertainment announced the departure of Bae Jin-young from the group CIX after his contract with the company had ended on August 1.
+Later in December 2024, Bae signed a contract with Aura Entertainment.